OSLabTools/nicetoolbox/docs/installation.md

 ### On Windows: Turn developer mode on
 Nice Toolbox creates symlinks.
-To enable these, please enable Developer Mode on Windows.
+To enable these, please activate Developer Mode on Windows.
-This can be done by going to `Settings` > `Updates&Security` > `For Developers` and turning Developer Mode to on.
+This can be done by going to `Settings` > `Updates & Security` > `For Developers` and turning Developer Mode on.

 TODO -- check if it creates any security risk (windows gives a warning about) and whether there is a better way to do it.